-The circumstances under which a sponsor is considered not to be independent of the issuer client are set out under the Listing Rules.
+21 The circumstances under which a sponsor is considered not to be independent of the issuer client are set out under the Listing Rules.

-- issuer client, and that both appointments are made at the same time and at least two months before the submission of the listing application to SEHK by or on behalf of the issuer client; or - (ii) obtain a written confirmation from the issuer client that for that IPO at least one sponsor, which is independent of the issuer client, or a group company of that sponsor, has been appointed as an OC, in which case its appointment as an OC should be made no later than two weeks after the submission of the listing application to SEHK by or on behalf of the issuer client. - (c) In the case of an IPO on GEM of SEHK, an OC should ensure that it is appointed as an OC no later than two weeks after the submission of the listing application to SEHK by or on behalf of the issuer client.

-21.4.2 Advice to issuer client

-- (a) An OC should act with due skill, care and diligence when providing advice, recommendations and guidance to the issuer client.
-In particular, an OC should: - ensure that its advice and recommendations are balanced and based on thorough analysis and are compliant with all applicable legal and regulatory requirements; - (ii) engage the issuer client at various stages during the offering process to understand the issuer client's preferences and objectives with respect to pricing and the desired shareholder or investor base so that the OC is in a position to advise, develop or revise a marketing and investor targeting strategy with a view to achieving these objectives given prevailing market conditions and sentiment: - (iii) explain the basis of its advice and recommendations to the issuer client, including any advantages and disadvantages.
-For example, it should communicate its allocation policy to the issuer client to ensure that the
+- (ii) obtain a written confirmation from the issuer client that for that IPO at least one sponsor, which is independent of the issuer client, or a group company of that sponsor, has been appointed as an OC, in which case its appointment as an OC should be made no later than two weeks after the submission of the listing application to SEHK by or on behalf of the issuer client. - (c) In the case of an IPO on GEM of SEHK, an OC should ensure that it is appointed as an OC no later than two weeks after the submission of the listing application to SEHK by or on behalf of the issuer client. - 21.4.2 Advice to issuer client - (a) An OC should act with due skill, care and diligence when providing advice, recommendations and guidance to the issuer client.
+In particular, an OC should: - ensure that its advice and recommendations are balanced and based on thorough analysis and are compliant with all applicable legal and regulatory requirements; - engage the issuer client at various stages during the offering process to understand the issuer client's preferences and objectives with respect to pricing and the desired shareholder or investor base so that the OC is in a position to advise, develop or revise a marketing and investor targeting strategy with a view to achieving these objectives given prevailing market conditions and sentiment; - (iii) explain the basis of its advice and recommendations to the issuer client, including any advantages and disadvantages.
+For example, it should communicate its allocation policy to the issuer client to ensure that the issuer client understands the factors underlying the allocation recommendations;